oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ```
 We now specify what volumes will be imported into the pods.
 Note that this defines what volume is connected the pod, the volume definitions themselves are later, in this case the contents of the sf-config-map-vol volume will be mounded on /conf and sf-config-secure-vol on /confsecure

-Both are mounted read only as there's no need for the programs to modify them, so it's good practice to make sure that can't happen accidensally (or deliberately if someone hacks into your application and tries to use that as a way to change the config.)
+Both are mounted read only as there's no need for the programs to modify them, so it's good practice to make sure that can't happen accidensally (or deliberately if someone hacks into your application and tries to use that as a way to change the config).